Honda City: Sixth generation (GM4–9; 2013)

 The sixth-generation City (fourth-generation as a sedan) is Honda's second model to incorporate the new "Exciting H" design which was first seen on the third-generation Fit/Jazz that launched in September 2013.
 It also won the award of 'Middle East Car of the Year 2014'.
 It is continued to be built on the Fit/Jazz platform.

 The notable change of this generation is the repositioning of the fuel tank from the middle to the rear of the vehicle.
 This allowed the seating position to be lowered to give a sportier driving feel, while the height of the roof also lowered to achieve lower centre of gravity and sleeker exterior design.

-The new City in its range topping trim features extensive premium equipment and kits, such as touch-panel auto climate control, rear AC vents, a 5-inch LCD display with navigation, Bluetooth audio, a reverse camera, eight speakers, and four power outlets.
+The new City in its range topping trim features extensive premium equipment and kits, such as touch-panel auto climate control, rear AC vents, a 5-inch LCD screen with navigation, Bluetooth audio, a reverse camera, eight speakers, and four power outlets.
 Based on Honda's new "Exciting H-Design" philosophy, the sedan gave a more refreshing and a premium look than its predecessor.
 The overall height is increased by 10 mm, while rest of the dimensions remain the same.

 A new hybrid variant was also introduced, though only exclusive to Japan (as the Grace) and Malaysia (as the City).
 It uses Honda's Intelligent-Dual Clutch Drive (i-DCD) Sport Hybrid system, paired with a 7-speed dual clutch transmission.
 It is powered by a hybridised version of the 1.5-litre SOHC i-VTEC engine, making a combined output of 132 PS and 178 Nm, equivalent to that of a conventional 1.8-litre engine.
 In Japan, range topping variant of the hybrid received a dual projector lens similar to the Honda Vezel, and receiving LED tail lamps in its hybrid models only.